technosaran/medicine/README.md

 ## Development

 ### Local Development
+1. Start the backend server: `npm start` or `npm run dev`
-1. Serve files using a local web server (required for some features)
+2. Serve frontend files using a local web server (required for some features)
-2. For HTTPS (required for camera access), use tools like:
+3. For HTTPS (required for camera access), use tools like:
    - `python -m http.server 8000` (then use ngrok for HTTPS)
    - Live Server extension in VS Code
    - Local development servers with SSL certificates